TagSoup/tagsoup.github.com/source/_posts/2012-02-26-ill-show-you-mine-if-you-show-me-yours.markdown

 ```
 Most of these I don't use to their fullest.
 But you can [take a look at some of the things the git plugin is doing for us.][4]
 If you're using git a lot, some of the aliases will save you some time.
 [Check out all of the available plugins for zsh.][5]

 I'm by no means a shell, or zsh expert.
 I'm still learning a ton as I go.
 The day I spent getting Solarized set up and the prompt on the right caused big head aches for me.
-I have a whole list of git aliases, and standard aliases to share that will tie in nicely with this post.
-This post has already gotten much longer than I like.
-TL:DR. If you have any question, please feel free to ask.
+I have a whole list of git aliases, and standard aliases to share that will tie in nicely with this post but, this post has already gotten much longer than I like.
+TL:DR. If you have any questions, please feel free to ask.
 I will do my best in answering or finding an answer.
 Use the comments below or msg me on github.

 ###Hepful Links
 [Oh My ZSH github repo][0]<br />